bytecodealliance/registry/docs/README.md

 #### Content hosting optionality
 *Warg* primarily interacts with package release logs with content hashes.
-The registry itself or other services, such as blob stores and OCI registries, can host the package contents.
+The registry itself or other services, such as blob stores and OCI registries, can host package contents.

 ## Scope for the Specification and Reference Implementation